Karnataka by-elections: BJP appears to be cruising through

 In Hosakote however, BJP rebel and independent candidate supported by JD(S) Sharth Bachegowda is a key factor.

-Speculations are rife about Congress and JD(S) not being averse to joining hands once again to form a coalition government in case the BJP fails to garner the required number of seats to stay in majority.
+Speculations are rife about Congress and JD(S) not being averse to joining hands once again to form a coalition government in case the BJP fails to garner the required number of seats to stay in the majority.

 Besides Chief Minister B S Yediyurappa, whose government's future is at stake, the bypoll results are crucial for CLP leader Siddaramaiah who faced growing discontent against his unilateral style of functioning and selection of candidates for the polls.